 - 1 clove garlic

-- Place the butternut squash pasta evenly on a baking sheet and toss with olive oil.
+Place the butternut squash pasta on a baking sheet and toss with olive oil.
 Bake in the oven for 8 minutes until al dent.

-- In a food processor or blender combine the cashews, garlic, almond milk, salt and pepper.
-Blend until smooth.
-You may need to add a splash of water if the sauce is too thick.
+Combine the cashews, garlic, almond milk, salt and pepper in a blender and blend until smooth.
+Add a splash of water if the sauce is too thick.

-- Pour the sauce into the skillet along with the frozen peas and heat until warm.
+Pour the sauce into the skillet along with the frozen peas or spinach and heat until warm.
 Add in the butternut squash pasta and toss to coat in the sauce.
-Before serving sprinkle with the chopped prosciutto and a sprinkle of parsley.
+Top with chopped parsley before serving.